IT3038C/IT3038C.github.io/docs/week-8.md

 Tuples are immutable lists, meaning unlike a list, a tuple cannot be changed once created.

-And just so we’re aware: “Objects whose value can change are said to be mutable; objects whose value is unchangeable once they are created are called immutable.”
+And just so we're aware: "Objects whose value can change are said to be mutable; objects whose value is unchangeable once they are created are called immutable."

 Tuples can be referenced the same as lists, giving them a few advantages:

 Tuples are faster, protects from accidental changes, can be used as dictionary keys (more on that soon).

-Let’s build a tuple.
+Let's build a tuple.

 ```python
 >>> t = ("this", "is", "a", "tuple")